-In the field provided, paste in the description for each product.
-If you are copying the product descriptions directly from your supplier’s spreadsheet, you should be able to do this without issue, however if you are copying them from elsewhere, such as a Microsoft Word document or a website, ensure that you paste it into the NotePad application first (if you’re using a PC, run a search for Notepad, however, if you are on a Mac, use TextEditor).
+In the field provided, paste in the Description for each product.
+If you are copying the Product Descriptions directly from your supplier’s spreadsheet, you should be able to do this without issue, however, if you are copying them from elsewhere, such as a Microsoft Word document or a website, ensure that you paste them into the NotePad application first (if you’re using a PC, run a search for Notepad, however, if you are on a Mac, use TextEditor).

 Adding Product Images

-When these have been completed, you’ll then be able to click on Images & Photos, where you can upload your Product Images.
-These should be square in shape; the minimal size for product images is 500x500 pixels and the maximum size is 2000x2000 pixels, therefore we recommend 1024x1024 pixels square as an ideal size for your product images.
-Click here to read more about Producing your own Product Images.
+[remember]These Product Images should be square in shape; the minimal size for product images is 500 x 500 pixels and the maximum size is 2000 x 2000 pixels, therefore we recommend 1024x1024 pixels square as an ideal size for your product images. [/remember]

 8. This will provide three options: Upload New, Choose Existing and Add Video.
 Choose Existing will allow you to select a product image from the File Manager and assign it to your product, whilst Add Video is recommended as the last Image assigned to your Product.
 However, as this is a completely new product, select Upload New and use the Open window to locate and select the images from your computer:

-3. The first image - the most left-hand version- is your main product image, so you need to ensure that this is the best image to depict your product.
-When you have uploaded the main product image, you need to upload the additional product images to ensure customers can get a good look at your product.
-It’s a general rule of thumb that more images of a product encourage more sales, as customers can get a really good idea of the product before committing to buy.
+9. The first Product Image - the most left-hand version- is your main Product Image, so you need to ensure that this is the best image to depict your Product.
+When you have uploaded the main Product Image, you need to upload the additional Product Images to ensure customers can get a good look at your product.
+It’s a general rule of thumb that more images of a Product encourage more sales, as customers can get a really good idea of the product before committing to buy.
 You can add a second Product Image by clicking the pencil icon on the second Product Image space:

 Adding Product Variants

-1. Click the green Add Variant button:
+11. Click the grey Add Variant button:

 Edit Variants with Product Images and Product Codes

-1. To do this, I need to edit each of the Variant Choices in turn by clicking their Edit button:
+22. To do this, I need to edit each of the Variant Choices in turn by clicking their Edit button:

-The Advanced Edit Product window
+The Advanced Add/Edit Product window

-As mentioned at the beginning of this Support Guide, the tabs that you can see within the Edit Product window vary according to any features installed on the Features tab within the back end of your site, as some of those features are specific to products and their settings.
+As mentioned at the beginning of this Support Guide, the tabs that you can see within the Add/Edit Product window vary according to any features installed on the Features tab within the back end of your site, as some of those features are specific to products and their settings.
 To install any of these features, click the Features tab, and then simply click and then install any you feel will be useful to you and your shop: